Blog

 Established under Law No. 23/2007 – Lei de Estrangeiros and administered by the Agência para a Integração, Migrações e Asilo (AIMA), Portugal’s D2 Visa offers a clear path for entrepreneurs, independent professionals, and small business founders to build their business presence in Portugal and access the wider EU market.

-Navigating this complexity without specialized guidance can be risky.
+Navigating this complexity without specialised guidance is risky.
 A law firm experienced with the D2 Visa process can anticipate bureaucratic hurdles, tailor your application to your local consulate’s requirements, and set you up for long-term success.

 Considering Portugal’s D2 Entrepreneur Visa?